 Whether you are remodeling your house or demolishing a structure, you need a tool that will cut nails and sometimes pull them out.
-While a claw hammer can come in handy in pulling out nails, it might not be useful in tight spaces.
+While a claw hammer can come in handy in pulling out nails, it might not be very useful in tight spaces.
 Also, you cannot use a hammer to cut nails.
-This is where pincer pliers or end cutter pliers or nippers come in handy.
+This is where pincers and end cutting nippers come in handy.

-What are end cutting pliers/nippers and their uses?
+What are end cutting nippers/pliers and their uses?

 End cutting pliers or nippers are a type of pliers with the cutting edge at the front.
 They have circular wide jaws with sharp ends.
 The jaws close to grab an object and cut it when you squeeze the handles tight.

-The curved shape of the head that is a little flat on the top makes it possible to cut finishing nails and brad nails flush with the surface.
-Carpenters use these pliers to cut protruding finish nails and to nip nail heads.
-However, for nail pulling, the carpenter’s pincers are a perfect choice.
+When the blades of end nippers close, the head appears flat at the top.
+This helps to cut nails flush with the surface.
+Carpenters use these pliers to cut protruding finish nails and brad nails from trim and to nip off nail heads.

-To bind rebars with tie wire using end nippers or concrete nippers, simply hook a piece of the tie wire across a joint where the horizontal and vertical reinforcement bars cross.
+To bind rebars using end nippers, simply run a piece of the tie wire across a joint where the horizontal and vertical reinforcement bars cross.
 Then grab both ends of the wire with the nippers and twist around until it is tight.
 Finally, squeeze the handles of the pliers to nip off the twisted tie wire to length.
 Cut about 1 inch from the base where the twisting starts.

 If you are building a wire fence you can use nippers to cut chain link mesh and tension wires.
 These pliers cut just about any steel wire.
-You just need to get the right size that will provide a good mechanical advantage of tough steel wire.
+All you need is to get the right size of pliers that will provide a good mechanical advantage when cutting tough steel wire.

 What are carpenters pincers?

-Carpenters’ pincers, therefore, make great demolishing pliers.
-You can use them to dismantle wood furniture without causing damage.
-So, if you are a remodeller, a pair of pincers pliers is a tool that should have a place in your tool belt.
+Thus, carpenters’ pincers make great demolishing pliers.
+You can use them to dismantle old wooden furniture and structures to reuse wood.
+So, if you are a remodeler or carpenter, a pair of pincers pliers is a tool that deserves a place in your tool belt.
 Not even in your toolbox!